 Can I have my lips refilled after lip filler dissolving?

-Yes, although you will be asked to wait a minimum of two weeks to allow the treated area to recover, and to ensure any swelling or trauma to your lips from the injections has subsided and healed.
+Yes, although you will be asked to wait a minimum of two weeks to allow the hyaluronidase to finish dissolving the previously injected filler product completely, and to ensure any swelling or trauma to your lips from the injections has subsided and healed.

-There is no quick fix or instant result with this so you should be mindful of anyone who does not suggest a decent delay between dissolving your lip filler and refilling your lips, the hyaluronidase can still be active for up to 48 hours and time must be allowed for the area to recover from any trauma.
+There is no quick fix or instant result with this so you should be mindful of anyone who does not suggest a decent delay between dissolving your lip filler and refilling your lips, for one the hyaluronidase will just eat up any new product added in if it is still present and active in your skin.